Reconstructing the kinetic chemotaxis kernel using macroscopic data: well-posedness and ill-posedness: Framing a PDE-constrained optimization problem

 for $i=1,2$.
 The dataset is also finite in size.
-In particular, we mathematically represent the measurement as a reading of the bacteria density using a test function $\mu_l \in L^1(\rr)$ for some $l$, so the measurement is:
+In particular, we mathematically represent {each} measurement as a reading of the bacteria density using a test function $\mu_l \in {L^1}(\rr)$ for some $l$, so the measurement is:

-where $f_K$ denotes the solution to \eqref{eq:chemotaxis} with kernel $K$.
-In case $\mu_l$ is a characteristic function, this corresponds to the pixel reading of a photo.
+where $f_K$ denotes the solution to \eqref{eq:chemotaxis} with kernel $K$. {Integration in velocity before testing with $\mu_l$ means that only the macroscopic density can be accessed.} {Even though integration amounts in a simple summation in our 1D setting with $V=\{\pm 1\}$, we stick to this notation for conciseness of the representation, and set $|V|:= \int_V\rd v$.} In case $\mu_l$ is a characteristic function, this corresponds to the pixel reading of a photo.

-For simplicity of the presentation, the the ground-truth kernel denoted by $K_\star$ is assumed to be of form \eqref{eq:Kstepfunction} as well.
+For simplicity of the presentation, the ground-truth kernel $K_\star$ is assumed to be of form \eqref{eq:Kstepfunction} as well.
 Consideration of continuous in space ground truths would require additional approximation error estimates, as presented in \cite{jin2021error} for a diffusion coefficient reconstruction in elliptic and parabolic equations, which would go beyond the scope of this article.
 Then the true data is:

-Since $K$ is represented by a finite dimensional vector, we expect the amount of data needed is also finite.
-Given the nonlinear nature of the problem, it is unclear $L=2R$ leads to a unique reconstruction.
+Since $K$ is represented by a finite dimensional vector, we expect the amount of data needed {to be} finite {as well}.
+Given the nonlinear nature of the {inverse} problem, it is unclear {whether} $L=2R$ leads to a unique reconstruction.
 One ought to dive in the intricate dependence on the form of $\{\mu_l\}_{l=1,...,L}$.

 To conduct such inversion, we deploy a PDE-constrained optimization formulation.
 This is to minimize the square loss between the simulated data $M(K)$ and the data $y$: